QianGroupPage/DTCS-v.01/README.md

 First, you need to make a SpeciesManager to keep track of all your species.
 Then, you can create some species.
-The Species Manager lets us define species by specifying a name, as well as the 'signature' of the species we're defining, for example, the XPS binding energy locations
+The Species Manager lets us define species by specifying a name, as well as the 'signature' of the species we're defining, for example, the XPS binding energy locations.

     sm = XPSSpeciesManager()
     h2o_g = sm.make_species('H2O_g', 535.0, color='gray', latex='H_2O_g')
     o2_g = sm.make_species('O2_g', 535.0, color='gray', latex='O_{2g}')